mhaulo/ruby-libosrm/README.md

 libzip-dev libboost-all-dev lua5.2 liblua5.2-dev libtbb-dev
 ```

+### Prepare map data

+For libosrm to be able to calculate anything, it requires map data.
+You can use either data of whole world
+or a portion it, for example your country’s or specific city’s data.

+One place to get the data from is {http://download.geofabrik.de/index.html Geofabrik}.

+Currently (04/2019) ruby-libosrm only supports MLD routing algorithm.
+See preparation instructions from the OSRM project.

 You can find more information at [OSRM’s README](https://github.com/Project-OSRM/osrm-backend/tree/5.12).

+## Installation

 After you have required dependencies, you can install libosrm gem: